 The George Washington University – School of Medicine and Health Sciences

-Students who have already completed an associate degree or have between 45 to 60 transferable credits can apply for the GWU bachelor of science in health sciences in clinical research administration.
+Students who have already completed an associate degree or have between 45 to 60 transferable credits can apply for the GWU bachelor’s of science in health sciences in clinical research administration.

-This online degree completion program comprises 60 credits and prepares students to work in the field of clinical research, where they can help bring new therapeutic treatments, devices, and practices to market.
+This online degree completion program comprises 60 credits.
+It prepares students to work in clinical research, where they can help bring new therapeutic treatments, devices, and practices to market.
 Students learn to write clinical development plans, navigate ethical considerations, and adhere to local, national, and federal regulations.

 Required courses include data management, medical ethics, and healthcare economics.
-A four-semester research-based project is required as well.
+A four-semester research-based project is also required.
 Upon graduation, students typically find employment as project managers, biostatisticians, and clinical research coordinators.

 The online master’s in clinical research management, organization, and administration at Drexel University can help jump-start a clinical research career.
 Targeted at professionals who already work in clinical research, this master’s provides the credentials and education to step into management.